kartoza/docker-pg-backup/README.md

 You can also use the following environment variables to pass a user name and password etc for the database connection.

-**Note:** These variable names were changed when updating to support our PG version 10 image so that the names used here are consistent with those used in the postgis v10 image.

-* POSTGRES_USER if not set, defaults to : docker
+* PGUSER if not set, defaults to : docker
-* POSTGRES_PASS if not set, defaults to : docker
+* PGPASSWORD if not set, defaults to : docker
-* POSTGRES_PORT if not set, defaults to : 5432
+* PGPORT if not set, defaults to : 5432
+* PGHOST if not set, defaults to : db
-* POSTGRES_HOST if not set, defaults to : db
+* PGDATABASE if not set, defaults to : db
+* ODOO_FILES if not set, defaults to : 1 (it will backup also files in /var/lib/odoo)
-* POSTGRES_DBNAME if not set, defaults to : gis
+* DRIVE_DESTINATION if not set, defaults to : "" (no path, so it will not run a Drive backup)

 Example usage:

 ```
-docker run -e POSTGRES_USER=bob -e POSTGRES_PASS=secret -link db -i -d kartoza/pg-backup
+docker run -e PGUSER=bob -e PGPASSWORD=secret -e ODOO_FILES=1
+    -e DRIVE_DESTINATION=path -link db -i -d martel/pg-backup
 ```

 One other environment variable you may like to set is a prefix for the